gnavalesi/mean-template/README.md

 # MEAN Template

-A MEAN Stack (Mongo, Express, Angular, Node) application template.
+A MEAN Stack (MongoDB, Express, Angular, Node) application template.
 It uses:

 + Gulp for quick development with live-reload and tasks for testing and packaging
 + Mongoose as a MongoDB driver and Schema definition